-The treats I made all came from my much loved and much used ‘Sweet Treats’ which is a gorgeous recipe book by the people who produce Frankie magazine.
-I also love their book ‘Afternoon Tea‘, and even if you never actually cook from either of these books they can just sit in your house looking all fabulously retro glam.
-Despite being slightly depressed that I am now out of their target market, I have a fondness for all things Frankie; and Pud also rather loves the pages of this magazine, recently using a back issue to re-decorate her ‘art studio’ (cubbyhouse!).
+The treats I made all came from my much loved and much used ‘Sweet Treats’ which was (now out of print) a gorgeous recipe book by the people who produce Frankie magazine.
+Despite being slightly depressed that I am now out of their target market, I have a fondness for all things Frankie; and Pud also rather loves the pages of this magazine, recently using a back issue to re-decorate her ‘art studio’ .

-The sweet I was most excited about making was musk sticks.
+I also made musk sticks.
 Did you even know you could MAKE musk sticks?!
 Dan’s comment was, ‘ummm…Megan…you do realise you can buy musk sticks for a $1 a bag.
 Why would you make them?’.
 I didn’t even answer him.
-Shesh.
-Men.
-No idea.

 (from ‘Sweet Treats’)